j19sch/j19sch.github.io/posts/2025/20250105-using-fake-it-till-you-make-it-to-implement-counterstring.md

     expect(result).toBe("*");
 ```

 To be fair to the [historical record](https://github.com/j19sch/counterstring/commits/main/): this is not exactly how I implemented it.
 I did something less performant with reversing an array, because I had looked at PerlClips's source code.
-How that came about and what I learned from it, is for another blog post.
+How that came about and what I learned from it, is for another blog post: "[Benchmarking counterstring implementations in TypeScript](link://slug/benchmarking-counterstring-implementations-in-typescript)".

 ## Counterstring length 2 {.small}